All Episodes

 I need to work on my computer.

-There's plenty of places you can work very comfortably.
+I say, yes, there's plenty of places you can work very comfortably.

-And sure enough, they come down the next morning, and my husband and I play a game, and we say, So did you get all your work done?
+And sure enough, they come down the next morning and my husband and I play a game and we say, so did you get all your work done?

 And they say, no.

-And it every time they say no.
+And every time they say no.

 They just melt.